dannythorne/MakingMinecraft_Take02/README.md

      ![DroppedBlockPrefab Dropped](./ScreenCaps/droppedblockprefab_dropped.png "DroppedBlockPrefab Dropped")

-     This will cause the `droppedBlockPrefab` variable in the `MineBlock` script to be initialized to that `DroppedBlock` prefab when the game runs.
+     This will cause the `droppedBlockPrefab` variable in the `MineBlock` script to be initialized to the `DroppedBlock` prefab when the game runs.
      It is in this way that our script will have access to that prefab.

   9. Finally, add this line